oyalabs/oyalabs.github.io/_posts/2018-01-23-asana-its-all-about-tasks.md

 ### Conclusion

-Asana is a light-weight easy-to-lean project management app, and can be simply set up compare with Trello.
-Also within free tier, we can add unlimited projects to track, and be able to add/modify task readily.
+Asana is a light-weight easy-to-lean project management app and can be simply set up compare with Trello.
+Also within free tier, we can add unlimited projects to track and be able to add/modify task readily.

-This tutorial is not comprehensive, but still conclude the features we'll need to use in terms of manage the project and teamwork.
+This tutorial is not comprehensive, but still, conclude the features we'll need to use in terms of managing the project and teamwork.

-Please feel free to suggest and add content on our [Oyalabs Github](https://github.com/oyalabs/oyalabs.github.io).
+Please feel free to suggest and add content to our [Oyalabs Github](https://github.com/oyalabs/oyalabs.github.io).

 Cheers.